-The IBHE 8-year report recently submitted contains all of the SLOs, measures, and targets outlined in the assessment plan of 2020, so it is approved as a substitute.
+The IBHE 8-year report recently submitted contains all of the SLOs, measures, and targets outlined in the assessment plan of 2021, so it is approved as a substitute.
 We noted that the SLOs were well-defined, measurable, and appropriate in the 2020 plan and overall was ready-to-go for data collection.
-The 2022 IBHE report indicates all targets have been met or exceeded, so obviously that is a good sign.
+The 2022 IBHE report indicates all targets largely meet or slightly exceed the expectations, which is encouraging.
 The IBHE report also indicates that curriculum revisions have been shaped by the data, so that is likewise commendable.
 We encourage this trend to continue, keeping going the active informing of assessment data upon the curriculum and instructional methods wherever appropriate.
+We congratulate the department on its renewal of accreditation by CAEP in summer 2022.